Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 == The Power of BDDs

-BDDs achieve their remarkable compression through the interplay of two simple ideas.
+BDDs achieve their compression through two key mechanisms.

 _Sharing_ means that common subformulas appear only once in the graph, automatically reused wherever needed.
 Imagine a transition relation where a hundred different transitions all check "is the buffer full?" before proceeding differently.
 In an explicit representation, you'd check this condition a hundred times.
 In a BDD, that test appears once; all hundred branches simply share the same node.
-The more regular your system, the more opportunities for sharing, the more dramatic the compression.
+The more regular your system, the more opportunities for sharing, and the better the compression.

 _Reduction_ eliminates redundancy at the node level.
 If a decision node's two branches lead to the same outcome regardless of the test, why test at all?